jonwhittlestone/tuppence/readme.md

 [ ] OAuth2 transaction using Laravel Passport to authenticate with Starling to get related client_id [ ] Deploy code/container to VPS: http://bit.ly/2CZRYCh
-[ ] Alexa set up with Account Linking and Voice Profile
+[ ] Alexa set up with Account Linking and Voice Profile [ ] Move balance service to Lumen and have Tuppence-Talk pull balance from Lumen service [ ] Put in own container alongside other containers and deploy [ ] Move to serverless environment
+[ ] blog article